jacksongoode/NIME-proceedings-analyzer/README.md

 ### Requirements

-The NIME PA has been developed and tested using Python 3.11 (recommended), but it should work using Python 3.7 or higher.
-The NIME PA requires also Java JDK 1.11.
+The NIME PA has been requires Python 3.11 and Java JDK 1.11.

 Install required packages: